Best Carrying Case for Zoom H6 Handy Recorder

 Frequently Asked Questions

-Can I record with the Zoom H6 while it’s in a hard case?
+Can I use the Zoom H6 while it is inside the case?

-Will these cases fit the Zoom H6 All Black edition?
+Will these cases fit the H6 with the XY capsule attached?

 Final Verdict